ArtPoon/slides/MIMM3500B/MIMM3500B.md

 ---

-# What drove this Ebola outbreak?
+# What drove the 2014 Ebola outbreak?

 * Past outbreaks associated with unusually dry conditions following the rainy season*
 * Close contact with potential host species (fruit bats), bushmeat; environmental disruption from development.